mithic2026/MITHIC_TUTORIAL/README.md

 # MITHIC Workshop Notebooks

 This repository contains a set of self-contained Jupyter notebooks that introduce how to compute **multivariate information measures** from data using six different Python libraries.
-Each notebook is a minimal, runnable example — just enough to install the library, load some data, and compute the core measures it provides.
+Each notebook is a minimal, runnable example; just enough to install the library, load some data, and compute the core measures it provides.

 ---